-Whitley Bay High School’s aim is to develop:
+Whitley Bay High School’s vision is:

-* Happy, self-confident, life-long learners
+Happy, self-confident, life-long learners

-* Learners ready to embrace change
+Learners ready to embrace change

-* Learners who make a positive difference to the local and global community
+Learners who make a positive difference to the local and global community

 This will be achieved through our innovative and inclusive approach to Teaching and Learning alongside our supportive pastoral system.

-At Key Stage 3, we have worked collaboratively with our transition schools to ensure there is progression and crucially no regression in students’ performance in their final year of study.
+At Key Stage 3, we have worked collaboratively with our transition schools to ensure there is progression and, crucially, no regression in students’ performance in their final year of study.
 We have deliberately decided against starting GCSE content at the beginning of Year 9, to continue to offer students the breadth they require at this age.
-In Year 9 we do choose to focus on developing the subject specific skills students will need to be successful at GCSE, whilst also providing challenging content to help inform and educate pupils of their potential option choices.
-Students will study up to two foreign languages, whilst also embracing the Arts, PE and technology subjects.
+In Year 9 we do choose to focus on developing the subject specific skills students will need to be successful at GCSE, whilst also providing challenging content to help inform and educate pupils in their potential option choices.
+Students will study up to two foreign languages, whilst also embracing the Arts, PE and a choice of two technology subjects.
 This is further supplemented by our LEV (Learning, Enquiry, Values) lessons which include Personal, Social, Relationships and Sexual Health Education, Computing and Religious Studies.
-Our departments have also worked together to develop cross curricular links which have shaped our decisions regarding when we deliver appropriate content; facilitating students’ learning.
+Our departments have also worked together to develop cross-curricular links which have shaped our decisions regarding when we deliver appropriate content; facilitating students’ learning.

 At Key Stage 4, we guide students to select four options (at least one of which will usually include a Humanities subject or Modern Foreign Language).
 This allows us to offer a curriculum to students that is personalised and builds upon their strengths, whilst providing breadth and depth.
 Indeed, students can select subjects that will have a large content of knowledge such as Business Studies, Computer Science or Religious Studies.
-Alternatively, students can choose subjects that develop performance skills such as Technology, Drama, Art, PE or Music.
+Alternatively, students can choose subjects that develop practical and performance skills such as Technology, Drama, Art, PE or Music.

 Our Key Stage 5 curriculum continues to offer a large number of subjects that students can opt to study, which they can continue after achieving success in Year 11.
 However, there is the opportunity to study new and different courses after Key Stage 4.
 Most of our subjects that we offer are Academic Qualifications, however we offer an increasing number of Applied General or Vocational Qualifications.